 The interconnected trail system at Shackford Head State Park includes some easy walking trails and some more challenging, uneven terrain (particularly on the Ship Point and Schooner trails).
-Trails near the parking area provide some access for wheelchairs but the entire trail network is not handicap accessible.
+The trails are not accessible, but the picnic area near the parking area is accessible.

 Enjoy the fine overlooks but use care near high cliffs and bluffs.
 The best shore access is at Cony Beach (by the parking area) or from the Broad Cove Trail.
 Great care should be taken when exploring these beaches because of the tides that fluctuate 20 feet in a short amount of time.

 The Shackford Head and Overlook Trails (1.2-mile roundtrip) provide fantastic views of Cobscook Bay and surrounding peninsulas.
 If you enjoy challenging terrain with additional overlooks, continue on the Ship Point Trail (an additional half-mile loop) and return to the parking lot via the Schooner Trail for a total of roughly 2 miles.

 When eagles are nesting on park lands, certain trails may be temporarily closed to protect young eagle families from disturbance.
 Please respect signs posting trails as closed.